Rutland conveyancing FAQs

 Our specialist leasehold solicitor team handle hundreds of leasehold transactions a month.
 Our proactive approach means fewer obstacles.

 Does the conveyancing for selling leasehold take longer?

 Correct, it can take considerably longer to conduct the conveyancing to sell leasehold properties, compared to freehold conveyancing.

 The solicitor acting for the buyer must review this leasehold-related paperwork, such as a current statement of service charges.
 The time required by your solicitor to get these documents together is the common cause of such delays.

 It could take several weeks to collect this paperwork if it is difficult to contact the managing agent or landlord, so your solicitor should commence this even before you have found a buyer.

 I am remortgaging a property in Rutland - do I need a solicitor?

 Yes, you will need a remortgage conveyancing solicitor.

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good Rutland remortgage solicitor can get you onto your new rate as quickly as possible.

-Our conveyancing team are on the panel for all major lenders, so whether you are you are moving to a tracker with the HSBC or to a variable-rate mortgage with the Coventry Building Society, Quittance can help.
+Conveyancing solicitors on the panel for all major lenders - so whether you are you are moving to a tracker with the HSBC or to a variable-rate mortgage with the Coventry Building Society, Quittance can help.